["SQRMINI" 8 min read

 The foundation of long-term comfort is the minimization of pressure.
 The human ear, particularly the cartilage of the concha and the sensitive skin of the ear canal, is not designed to bear weight or sustained force.
 This is where the science of micro-engineering comes into play.

-• Mass and Gravity: A specification like the SQRMINI MY002’s weight of 2.7 grams (0.095oz) is more than a number; it’s a statement of ergonomic intent.
-An earbud’s weight directly translates to the gravitational force it exerts on your ear.
-While a few grams may seem trivial, over several hours this constant, focused pressure is a primary cause of soreness and what is known as “ear fatigue.”
-A truly lightweight design is the first step toward achieving a “forget-you’re-wearing-it” experience.
+• Mass and Gravity: A specification like 2.7 grams (0.095oz) is more than a number; it's a statement of ergonomic intent.
+An earbud's weight directly translates to the gravitational force it exerts on your ear.
+While a few grams may seem trivial, over several hours this constant, focused pressure is a primary cause of soreness and what is known as "ear fatigue."
+A truly lightweight design is the first step toward achieving a "forget-you're-wearing-it" experience.

 • Profile and Pressure (The Side-Sleeper Test): For side sleepers, the enemy is leverage.
 Any part of an earbud that protrudes from the ear—a stem, a bulky body—acts as a lever when pressed against a pillow, multiplying the force and creating an intense pressure point.
 The ideal sleep earbud, therefore, must have an ultra-low profile.
-A design described as having “no hangy-down part” and a minimal dimension, such as the 1.3cm (0.51 inch) profile of the MY002, is specifically engineered to sit flush within the concha of the ear, minimizing this lever effect and allowing for comfortable side sleeping.
+A design described as having "no hangy-down part" and a minimal dimension, such as the 1.3cm (0.51 inch) profile of a purpose-built sleep earbud, is specifically engineered to sit flush within the concha of the ear, minimizing this lever effect and allowing for comfortable side sleeping.

 Pillar 2: The Science of the Gentle Seal—Passive Noise Isolation